cenkdominic/cookienough/README.md

 # CookieNough blocks cookie notices #

 This is the cookie blocking list used in my iOS Content Blocker app of the same name.

-I also converted it to an AdBlock list so you can add it to your own ad blocker.
-If I missed a site open an Issue and I’ll add it.
+Add `https://raw.githubusercontent.com/cenkdominic/cookienough/master/CookieNough.txt` to your filter subscriptions to block all cookie notices.